ashjam2005/cse15l-lab-reports/FourthLabReport.md

   These were steps followed:

   * Go to week 2 of lab and copy the entire sentence for compiling J-UNIT and press <enter>

+  * Then copy the entire code for running J-UNIT tests and then right click in terminal

+  * Before pressing <enter>, remove last word and just type T and then press <tab>

+  * Then press <enter>